6

 manifestos in one archive

-The attached files total 52 pages in 2004, 40 pages in 2018 and 62 pages in 2023.
+The files total 52 pages in 2004, 52 pages in 2009, 68 pages in 2014, 40 pages in 2018, 62 pages in 2023, and 62 pages in the 2026 platform.

-Attached PDF file metadata20 years
+Attached PDF file metadata6 cycles

 This chart keeps the archive grounded in the actual size of each attached document.